 Stock Market Crash Or Correction?
 It’s All About Future Corporate Profits

-Does the stock market drop this month (Aug.,2015) indicate a coming crash or correction?
+Does the stock market drop this month in 2020 indicate a prolonged crash or a quick turnaround?
 This question is debated among investors and discussed all over financial and secular media.
 Investors, I believe, need to focus on one thing, and one thing only – corporate profits!
 Are businesses making a sufficient amount of money or not?
 And if so, will this continue into the coming year.
 This is all the stock market cares about.

 All these other things: interest rates, value of the dollar, trade agreements, current presence or absence of a bull or bear market, high or low employment or unemployment, all these factors (and they indeed influence markets) are only important in as far as they affect business and corporate profits.
 Think about this the next time you hear questions in the financial media as to whether or not the Chinese or U.S. governments will “support” the stock market.
 As if it is somehow their responsibility (or even ethical) to bail out stock owners, many times at the expense of an effective operation of the free market.